-Complex Syrup is a water recipe designed for general tea enjoyment.
+Complex Syrup is a water recipe with a focus on sweet, bass-heavy intensity.

 October 8, 2021 Update: This recipe was previously known as Simple Syrup.
 The name has been changed to avoid confusion.